Welcome to the St. Vital Museum

 The museum's goal is to tell the stories and present a pictorial history of such pioneers as Abraham Guay, Victor Mager, Joseph and Marie St. Germain, Fredrick Hulton, William and Mary Ann McDowell, Peter Tod and St. Vital's most famous son, Louis Riel.

-We are open Tuesday to Saturday from 10:00 a.m. - 4:00 p.m.
+In June, July and August, we are open Tuesday to Saturday from 10:00 a.m. - 4:00 p.m.
+All other months we are open on Saturdays only.
 Tours can be accommodated outside of regular museum hours.
 See TOURS below.

 Closed Statutory holidays.